 As a reference though, here is a version of the Risk Management Process you will have seen in the video.
 Because we’ll be taking a look at the PMBoK’s approach to risk responses to, I’ve added its Project Project Risk Management Processes to the diagram.

-All the risk responses you can make are drawn from a sport list of risk responses strategies.
+All the risk responses you can make are drawn from a short list of risk responses strategies.
 Once you understand these, you can use them to develop detailed responses – the tactical response to your risks.

 I suppose this is a bit like asking: ‘how long is a piece of string?’
 But there is a reasonable measure of consensus.
 The strategies it throws up are big, in the sense of representing clear principles.